jjurvans/Wastewater_Microbial_Markers/README.md

 The repository contains:
 1. CodeEffsDF.csv - data frame for the relative abundance of all bacteria genus found from the six studied wastewater treatment plants
 2. KvalueSMOTEandModelsOptimising.py - Optimising model (Random Forest, Gradient Boosting, Logistic Regression, Support Vector Machine, k-Nearest Neighbors, Naive Bayes and Decision Tree), k-value and SMOTE ratio for the data.
-3. GaussianNBclassificationReport.py - Classification report for Naive Bayes model with ten selected features and SMOTE ratio of 0.4.
-4. SHAP.py - SHapley Additive exPlanations summary plots for each wastewater treatment plants.
+3. SHAP.py - SHapley Additive exPlanations summary plots for each wastewater treatment plants.
-5. CrossValidationTest.py - Bootstrap and permutation test accuracy distributions for Gaussian Naive Bayes Classifier with optimised feature number of ten and SMOTE ratio of 0.4.
+4. GaussianNB_Report_CrossValidation.py - Classification report for Naive Bayes model with ten selected features and SMOTE ratio of 0.4.
+Bootstrap and permutation test accuracy distributions for Gaussian Naive Bayes Classifier with optimised feature number of ten and SMOTE ratio of 0.4.
-6. GaussianNBProbabilityContours.py - PCA Plot with Gaussian Naive Bayes decision boundaries and uncertainty contours.
+5. GaussianNBProbabilityContours.py - PCA Plot with Gaussian Naive Bayes decision boundaries and uncertainty contours.